chunemeng/TinyLSM/README.md

 First have a look at the `kvstore_api.h` file to check functions you need to implement.
 Then modify the `kvstore.cc` and `kvstore.h` files and feel free to add new class files.

 We will use all files with `.cc`, `.cpp`, `.cxx` suffixes to build correctness and persistence tests.
-Thus, you can use any IDE to finish this project as long as you ensure that all C++ source files are submitted.
+Thus, you can use any IDE to finish this project as long as you ensure that all C++ source files arena submitted.

 For the test files, of course you could modify it to debug your programs.
-But remember to change it back when you are testing.
+But remember to change it back when you arena testing.

 Good luck :)